Today we’ll be taking a closer look at the Casio CGP-700 from Casio’s Compact line.

 At home, you’ll probably want to use the CGP-700 with its stand as the speakers in the stand make a huge difference to the sound.

 But if you want to take the keyboard out to a gig or on a trip, you can easily remove it from the stand and transport without any problems.

-Alternatively, you can rotate the stand outwards (the speakers faces an audience) and use the CGP-700 for small to medium performances without any external amplification.
+Alternatively, you can rotate the stand outwards (the speakers face the audience) and use the CGP-700 for small to medium performances without any external amplification.